ddimmery/tidyhte/README.md

 models and to add additional diagnostics and ways to output information from a set of HTE estimates.

-The best place to start for learning how to use `tidyhte` is the vignette which runs through an example analysis from start to finish:
+The best place to start for learning how to use `tidyhte` are the vignettes which runs through example analyses from start to finish:
-`vignette("example_analysis")`
+`vignette("experimental_analysis")` and
+`vignette("observational_analysis")`.
+There is also a writeup summarizing the method and implementation in `vignette("methodological-details")`.

 # Installation